typedb/typedb/docs/pages/documentation/10-resources/faq.md

 I am running `grakn server start` but it hangs on `Starting ...`.
 Why?

 This may be because you have cloned the Grakn repo into a directory which has a space in its name (e.g. `/grakn test`).
-You can build our code successfully, but when you when you run `./grakn server start`, it hangs because the database needs you to have single word pathnames.
+You can build our code successfully, but when you run `./grakn server start`, it hangs because the database needs you to have single word pathnames.
 Remove the spaces (e.g. `/grakn_test`) and try again.

 ### Why am I getting ghost vertices?